 Eating disorders affect millions of teens and young adults around the world.
-They're most common in cultures that focus on weight and body image and can affect people of all races and ethnic backgrounds.
-Extreme focus on appearance often leads to poor body image and unhealthy eating behaviors, which can turn into eating disorders such as anorexia nervosa, bulimia, binge eating disorder, or a category called eating disorders not otherwise specified (ED-NOS).
+They're most common in cultures that focus on weight and body image and can affect people of all genders, races, and ethnic backgrounds.
+People who have a negative body image and those who diet are at risk of developing an eating disorders such as anorexia nervosa, bulimia, binge eating disorder, or a category called other specified feeding or eating disorder (OSFED).
 Eating disorders have serious health consequences and require treatment.
 Recovery is likely with the help of specially trained health care providers and a supportive family.
-We hope this guide will help you understand eating disorders, the different kinds of treatment, and the recovery process.

 What are eating disorders?